 First, make sure you mark emails from HARO as “not spam” to be sure they show up in your inbox.
 If you aren’t receiving the emails, your efforts will be worthless.

-Also keep in mind that each pitch has a deadline.
+Also, keep in mind that each pitch has a deadline.
 You will want to be sure to get your response in quickly.
-If you aren’t able to get the response in right way, you need to at least make sure to submit your answer prior to the deadline.
+If you aren’t able to get the response in right away, you need to at least make sure to submit your answer prior to the deadline.